Detroit turned the 1950s into a spectacular decade because any idea – especially one that had fins – made the cut in the design studios.

 The four-door sedan is a different story because its higher roof really lends itself to a two-tone paint job.

-The 1955-56 Ford Crown Victoria is a different story because the two-tone paint seals the deal on this classic piece of 50s iron.
+The 1955-56 Ford Crown Victoria is the opposite story because the two-tone paint seals the deal on this classic piece of 50s iron.
 The lines really pop under two shades of paint.

 The ’56 Ford two-door sedan follows another path because a two-door post looks a lot tougher (and ready to rumble) with solid paint.

-The ’57 Chevy follows the same path because a two-door hardtop or sedan with a solid paint job suits the profile of these iconic cars.
+The ’57 Chevy fits same pattern because a two-door hardtop or sedan with a solid paint job suits the profile of these iconic cars.